 Natural Wood Cabinet Designs

-Natural wood kitchen cabinets come in different types, and you might need to consider specific characteristics and elements in order to make a final choice among the different options you have.
+Natural wood kitchen cabinets come in different types, and you might need to consider specific characteristics and elements to make a final choice among the different options you have.

 Here are some of the elements you have to take into account when choosing the ideal type of natural wood kitchen cabinet styles for you.

-Type: Hardwood and softwood are two classifications of wood you need to consider.
+Type: Hardwood and softwood are two classifications you need to consider.
 They are named based on their durability.
-Hardwood includes cherry, maple, and oak while softwood includes cedar, pine, and spruce.
+Hardwood includes cherry, maple, and oak, while softwood includes cedar, pine, and spruce.

-Maple wood for example has a naturally lighter shade.
+Maple, for example, has a naturally lighter shade.
 Cherry, on the other hand, leans more on the dark side of the color.

 Grain: Grain is another element that you can consider when choosing a natural wood kitchen cabinet.
-It refers to the alignment and patterns that appear on the surface of the wood, which may affect the texture of the wood.
+It refers to the alignment and patterns that appear on the surface, which may affect the texture.

-Every tree has a distinct pattern resulting in every wood also having its own unique design and marking.
+Every tree has a distinct pattern, resulting in every piece of lumber having its own unique design and marking.

-Some of the wood grain patterns you will see in wood are the following:
+Some of the wood grain patterns you will see are the following:

 Construction: Natural wood kitchen cabinets are constructed and built using rabbets, dowels, and dovetails.
 These tools and parts would need to be considered when making a decision.